 Not only will it save you on your energy bills but cold showers are proven to have an amazing effect on your health and well being ranging from strengthening your willpower to stimulating weight loss.

 And of course, don’t forget that one of the easiest ways to cut down your power bill is by making sure you are on the cheapest energy plan.
 Energy providers change their plans regularly and you could save as much as $615 annually by switching plans.
-Compare the latest energy deals in your area here on Mozo and don’t forget to read our tips on how to switch and slash your energy bill this summer.
+Compare some of the latest energy deals in your area here on Mozo and don’t forget to read our tips on how to switch and slash your energy bill this summer.